-AREA OF LEARNING OBJECTIVES/SKILLS ONGOING GUIDANCE POINTS THROUGHOUT THE YEAR (taken from Development Matters) White In Spring term: Pupils will continue to develop their subitising and counting skills and explore the composition of numbers within and beyond 5.
+AREA OF LEARNING OBJECTIVES/SKILLS ONGOING GUIDANCE POINTS THROUGHOUT THE YEAR (taken from Development Matters) Mathematics NCETM Mastering Number Programme will be used to cover all 'Number' aspects of Maths.
+In Spring term: Pupils will continue to develop their subitising and counting skills and explore the composition of numbers within and beyond 5.
 They will begin to identify when two sets are equal or unequal and connect two equal groups to doubles.
 They will begin to connect quantities to numerals.
-Pupils will: • continue to develop their subitising skills for numbers within and beyond 5, and increasingly connect quantities to numerals • begin to identify missing parts for numbers within 5 • explore the structure of the numbers 6 and 7 as '5 and a bit' and connect this to finger patterns and the Hungarian number frame • focus on equal and unequal groups when comparing numbers • understand that two equal groups can be called a 'double' and connect this to finger patterns • sort odd and even numbers according to their 'shape' • continue to develop their understanding of the counting sequence and linic cardinality and ordinality through the 'staircase' pattern • order numbers and play track games • join in with verbal counts beyond 20, hearing the repeated pattern within the counting numbers Rose White Rose Maths Hub will be used to teach all aspects of Shape, Space, Understand the 'one more than/one less than' relationship between consecutive numbers.
+Pupils will: • continue to develop their subitising skills for numbers within and beyond 5, and increasingly connect quantities to numerals • begin to identify missing parts for numbers within 5 • explore the structure of the numbers 6 and 7 as '5 and a bit' and connect this to finger patterns and the Hungarian number frame • focus on equal and unequal groups when comparing numbers • understand that two equal groups can be called a 'double' and connect this to finger patterns • sort odd and even numbers according to their 'shape' • continue to develop their understanding of the counting sequence and link cardinality and ordinality through the 'staircase' pattern • order numbers and play track games • join in with verbal counts beyond 20, hearing the repeated pattern within the counting numbers White Rose Maths Hub will be used to teach all aspects of Shape, Space, Measure & Patterns.
+In Spring Term: • Spatial awareness: Positional language • Shapes with 4 sides • Time: Night and Day • Measuring Mass • Measuring Height, Length, Time Count objects, actions and sounds.
+Subitise.
+Link the number symbol (numeral) with its cardinal number value.
+Count beyond ten.
+Compare numbers.
+Understand the 'one more than/one less than' relationship between consecutive numbers.
 Explore the composition of numbers to 10.
 Automatically recall number bonds for numbers 0-5 and some to 10.
 Select, rotate and manipulate shapes to develop spatial reasoning skills.
 Compose and decompose shapes so that children recognise a shape can have other shapes within it, just as numbers can.
 Continue, copy and create repeating patterns.
 Compare length, weight and capacity.